 Four motorcycle safety tips for street riding

-When you ride a motorcycle in traffic-filled streets, it’s literally vital to stay constantly on guard.
+When you ride a motorcycle in traffic-filled streets, it’s vital to stay constantly on guard.

 1. Get the right motorcycle training

-“There’s always more to learn after your initial certification and riding course and the best advice is to keep learning new safety tactics from experts and continue to be aware.
-Never overestimate your skill level, no matter how long you’ve been riding.
-There are many great safety courses for riders.”
+It’s a good idea to keep learning new safety tactics from experts and always be aware when riding.
+Don’t overestimate your skill level, no matter how long you’ve been riding.

 2. Always assume invisibility

-As a motorcycle rider, you must be aware that you can be practically invisible to other drivers on the road, according to Canny.
+As a motorbike rider, you must be aware that you can be practically invisible to other drivers on the road.

-“Unfortunately, you’ve got to assume the worst and be ready for that scenario.
-Motorcycles can be easily hidden by other things on the road like telegraph poles, signs or other cars, so prepare for those drivers who change lanes or pull out in front of you when they don’t see you,” he says.
+Motorcycles can be easily hidden by other things on the road like telegraph poles, signs or other cars, so prepare and be alert for drivers who change lanes or pull out in front of you when they don’t see you.

-“The majority of people driving cars on the road don’t know people who ride motorcycles or have never ridden one before themselves, so they have little knowledge about road riding and don’t look out for motorcyclists as they do instinctively for drivers of cars and trucks – especially in blind spots.”
+People driving cars on the road may not know people who ride motorbikes or may have never ridden one before themselves, so, in many cases they won’t have much knowledge about road riding.

 3. Defensive motorcycle riding

-Maintaining a buffer zone allows for mistakes made by car drivers or yourself on the road, according to Canny.
+Maintaining a buffer zone helps you stay safe and allows for mistakes made by car drivers or yourself on the road.

-Defensive riding is about making assertive decisions including braking and correct speed in constantly changing traffic conditions to ensure there’s a safe following distance between you and other vehicles.
+Defensive riding is about making assertive decisions including braking and maintaining the correct speed in constantly changing traffic conditions to ensure there’s a safe following distance between you and other vehicles.

 4. Motorcycle tyre pressure

-If your daily commute is via motorcycle, Canny stresses how important it is to have the correct tyre pressure.
+If your daily commute is via motorcycle, it’s important to have the correct tyre pressure.
 Under-inflated tyres reduce the performance of the motorcycle resulting in heavy steering, slow handling, reduced traction and extended braking distances, which all affect your safety.

-Canny adds that checking the pressure frequently can also save costs long-term.
+This can also save costs in the long-term.
 When tyres aren’t properly inflated and ridden frequently on the road, they deteriorate quickly and will have a shorter lifespan.